 Because sin(ωt) and cos(ωt) differ by a phase of π/2 rad, the phase difference between displacement and velocity is π/2 rad.

-For Simple Harmonic Motion (SHM), the velocity v is expressed by:
+In Simple Harmonic Motion (SHM), the acceleration (a) is:

 The restoring force in SHM is given by